COSMETICS, BODY CARE AND HOME CARE PRODUCT SAFETY

 HOME CLEANING PRODUCTS

-In general, all detergents are harsh to the skin and harsh on the environment.
+All detergents are toxic, harsh to the skin and harsh on the environment.
 So, if possible, avoid using detergents for anything.
+For details, read Detergents.

 KITCHEN AND BATH PRODUCTS